torch-core/tep-vault-standard/tep-vault.md

 - **`convertToShares`**
     - **Description**:
         - Estimates the number of shares that would be minted for a given asset amount in an ideal scenario.
-        - For multi-asset vaults, calculations may use a quote asset specified in the config for exchange rate conversions; if not specified, the base asset is used.
+        - For multi-asset vaults, calculations may use a quote asset specified in the `vaultConfig` for exchange rate conversions; if not specified, the base asset is used.
     - **Requirements**:
         - MUST NOT include fees charged against assets.
         - MUST NOT vary by sender.